kabbo06/radius_auth_using_api/README.md

 Now, we will keep this script running and configure radius server.

-# API Server Configurstion:
+# Radius Server Configuration:
 In radius server VM, we will install and configure FreeRADIUS software.
+Also, ***rlm_rest*** module need to be installed for API capabilities.
 For this we need to install some packages.

 ### Install FreeRADIUS: